ShafSpecs/remix-cms/posts/handling-errors-in-remix.md

 This is a simple loader function where we get a post's index from a database (*somewhere, I hope*) and we return it to be consumed in that route.
 It is very possible that page won't be found cause our `params` argument was a hoax and so, nothing was fetched.
 In that case, we throw an error of status of `404`. *Wait, just that?*.
 Not really, when the error is thrown, it is "intercepted" by a function in the Remix's app route called `CatchBoundary`.

-It is simply a function that runs when a react component or a loader throws an error (*Nice planning ahead, Remix*:) )
+It is simply a function that runs when a react component or a loader throws an error (*Nice planning ahead, Remix*)

 ```js
 import { useCatch } from "remix";